gregbkr/kubernetes-kargo-logging-monitoring/README.md

     # Users to create for basic auth in Kubernetes API via HTTP   <-- edit passwords
     kube_apiserver_port: 8443       <-- we use 8443 so 443 is free for deploying lb later on one node
     cluster_name: cluster.local

+Note: You can also modifiy **nginx_kube_apiserver_port** instead of **kube_apiserver_port** to something other than 443 to enable loadbalancers as well.
+This would leave the API server running on port 443 but the internal proxy would be on a different port.

 Set ansible configuration with your key and inventory